 Location.
 36° 26.351′ N, 88° 5.003′ W. Marker is in Buchanan, Tennessee, in Henry County.
 Marker is at the intersection of Austin Peay Memorial Highway (U.S. 79) and Fishing Pier Drive, on the left when traveling west on Austin Peay Memorial Highway.
+Located at the Paris Landing State Park Visitor Center.
 Touch for map.
-Located at the Paris Landing State Park Visitor Center.
 Marker is at or near this postal address: 16055 US-79 Scenic, Buchanan TN 38222, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 Forrest at Paris Landing (approx. 0.3 miles away); Fort Henry (approx. 4.1 miles away); a different marker also named Fort Henry (approx. 5.6 miles away); Site of Fort Henry (approx. 6 miles away); Gerard Furnace (approx. 6.2 miles away in Kentucky); Fort Heiman (approx. 6.2 miles away in Kentucky); Advance On Fort Donelson (approx. 7˝ miles away); Advance on Fort Donelson (approx. 9.1 miles away).